QubesOS/qubes-doc/user/security-in-pedos/split-gpg.md

 - /wiki/UserDoc/OpenPGP/
 ---

-# Qubes Split GPG #
+# PedOS Split GPG #

 ## What is Split GPG and why should I use it instead of the standard GPG? ##

-Split GPG implements a concept similar to having a smart card with your private GPG keys, except that the role of the "smart card" plays another Qubes AppVM.
+Split GPG implements a concept similar to having a smart card with your private GPG keys, except that the role of the "smart card" plays another PedOS AppVM.
 This way one, not-so-trusted domain, e.g. the one where Thunderbird is running, can delegate all crypto operations, such as encryption/decryption and signing to another, more trusted, network-isolated, domain.
 This way the compromise of your domain where Thunderbird or another client app is running -- arguably a not-so-unthinkable scenario -- does not allow the attacker to automatically also steal all your keys.
 (We should make a rather obvious comment here that the so-often-used passphrases on private keys are pretty meaningless because the attacker can easily set up a simple backdoor which would wait until the user enters the passphrase and steal the key then.)